 - Ask Wonder – Read Wonder Review – Open worldwide.
 Get paid to create write-ups using your expertise and research skills.

 - Just Answer – Pay rate varies depending on how much a person is willing to pay for an answer.
 You can cash out your earnings to Paypal once you have $20 in your account.
 Open to US and several other countries.
 However, California and Mass. residents are excluded from being able to join at this time

 - Skill Success – This platform works off a profit sharing model, and you do not have to pay a fee to host your course through them.
 However, there is a $100 minimum threshold that must be reached in order to be paid via Paypal.

 These are non-phone jobs that I don't really have a category for.

-- Humanatic – Read Review – Similar to Callsource, this is another company that has you analyzing recorded phone conversations.
+- Humanatic – Read Humanatic Review – This is a company that has you analyzing recorded phone conversations.
 Pays very little — so little in fact that most people just do this as a side egg.
 You can get paid once a week via Paypal.

 - Kirkus – Read Kirkus Review – Often looking for book reviewers.
 Worldwide.
 Seeking reviewers for both English and Spanish titles.
 Reviews are about 350 words, due two weeks after the book is assigned.
 Pay is $50 per review.

 - Stitch Fix – Read Stitch Fix Review – Open to US only, specific states.
 You can work for Stitch Fix as a work at home stylist, putting together clothing subscription boxes for their clients.
 Should be non-phone, paying around $15 hourly.

 - Vericant – Read Vericant review – Open worldwide, though preference is given to applicants based in North America.
 This company hires you to listen to Chinese-speaking students speak English in videos and then rate them accordingly.

 - Vitac – Occasionally has openings for real time remote captioners.
 Experience is required.